Safety and screening

 GenesisCare has an emergency response plan in place which we will activate if a patient and/or employee comes into contact with the virus.

 All staff in our centres will wear a surgical mask within the centre and will adhere to social distancing where they are not required to be in close contact in order to deliver clinical care.
-All clinical staff will also wear gloves and an apron whilst they carry out care.
+All clinical staff will also wear gloves and an apron as appropriate whilst they carry out care.

 Providing safe and clean facilities remains a key focus, and we have increased the frequency of cleaning rounds including in high use areas such as waiting rooms, nursing stations and planning rooms.